Directed by Michael Lange

-- And This Is for...: Xander throwing things at Bear!Hus.
-"That's for giving me syphilis!"
+- And This Is for...: While throwing things at bear Hus, Xander shouts: "That's for giving me syphilis!"

-- Annoying Arrows: Buffy gets an arrow through her arm, and Spike gets turned into an arrow pin-cushion.
+- Annoying Arrows: Buffy gets an arrow through her arm, and Spike gets turned into an arrow pin-cushion (fortunately none of them hit his heart).
+Justified for Spike, since he's a vampire and wounds like that are non-fatal as long as they don't hit his heart.

-- Asskicking Equals Authority: Giles realises that Hus is targeting authority figures, and sends the Scoobies to warn the Dean.
-Angel however points out that Hus is a warrior, so will target the strongest warrior among his enemies.
+- Asskicking Leads to Leadership: Giles realises that Hus is targeting authority figures, and sends the Scoobies to warn the Dean.
+Angel, however, points out that Hus is a warrior, so will target the strongest warrior among his enemies.
 Which of course means Buffy.

 - Bad News in a Good Way:Anya: The syphilis will make you blind and insane, but it won't kill you.
 The smallpox will do that.

-- Bait and Switch / Mook Horror Show: The episode opens with a handsome youth (clearly our Victim of the Week) walking fearfully through The Lost Woods, then jumping in fear as he comes face to face with...the Slayer!
-He turns out to be a vampire.
+- Bait-and-Switch: The episode opens with a handsome youth (clearly our Victim of the Week) walking fearfully through the woods, then jumping in fear as he comes face to face with... the Slayer!
+Turns out he's a vampire.

 Buffy: I didn't mean to!